ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 {: #terminology-doc}

-The following are some terminology used in the current document:
+The following are some terminology used in the current document, some borrowed from {{NIST}}:

 - Digital asset: digital representation of a value or of a right that is able to be transferred and stored electronically using distributed ledger technology or similar technology {{MICA}}.